WHISTLE FOR THE CHOIR ON ONE ACOUSTIC GUITAR

-Learn how to play Whistle For The Choir on one acoustic guitar!
+Learn How to play Whistle For The Choir

 ‘Whistle for the Choir’ is a song off the 2006 album ‘Costello Music’ by British indie/rock band The Fratellis.

-In the key of E, we get this progression:
+In the key of E, we get these progressions:

 | E | E | G#m | G#m Gm | F#m | F#m | B | B7 |